ttlock/iOS_TTLock_Demo_Deprecated/README.md

 ``` objective-c
 TTObject.uid = openid;
 ```
-  lastly, you can send instructions such as, add administrator, open the door, etc…
+  lastly, you can call interface such as, add administrator, open the door, etc…

-7.Lock will return corresponding callback after receiving the appropriate instruction, successful callback for success, error callback for  failure.
+7.It can receive corresponding callback after call appropriate interface, successful callback for success, error callback for failure.

-8.Executing the following code in the callback of onBTDisconnect_peripheral:
+8.Executing the following code in the callback of 'onBTDisconnect_peripheral':
 ```objective-c
 [TTObject startBTDeviceScan];
 ```